 - Warhammer 40,000

-- It's probably not a good idea for anyone to say the names of the chaos gods, but for the Eldar in particular, whose souls are said to be as bright as those of a thousand humans and who have a strong divine link to Slaanesh.
-Saying his/her name will at the least reveal their exact location to their ancient enemy, and will probably have results more along the line of Slaanesh itself tearing loose their souls and drinking them.
+- It's probably not a good idea for anyone to say the names of the Chaos Gods, but for the Eldar in particular, whose souls are said to be as bright as those of a thousand humans and who have a strong divine link to Slaanesh, saying his/her name will at the least reveal their exact location to their ancient enemy, and will probably have results more along the line of Slaanesh itself tearing loose their souls and drinking them.
 In consequence, s/he is referred to by the Eldar as "She Who Thirsts" or "The Bright God".

 - There are also two original Space Marine Legions who have been completely removed from all Imperial records, along with their Primarchs.
 Naturally, the reason they were removed is also kept secret, so they must have done something horrible, which is impressive, considering that Horus himself wasn't even removed.
+(Though there is a theory that they defected and then rejoined the Imperium, and for this service were "rewarded" with Unpersoning and allowed to join the Ultramarines.)
+The out-of-universe reason for this is Games Workshop wanted to leave a piece of lore blank so that players could fill it in themselves if they wanted to.

-- The trope non-namer for this one is a certain play by William Shakespeare about regicide and Scottish royal succession, which is allegedly cursed such that even mentioning its name in a theater, or quoting dialogue from it if not actually rehearsing or performing it, can bring ruin, let alone trying to actually stage it.
+- The trope non-namer for this one is a certain play by William Shakespeare about regicide and Scottish royal succession, which is kinda probably cursed such that even mentioning its name in a theater, or quoting dialogue from it if not actually rehearsing or performing it, can bring ruin, let alone trying to actually stage it.
 A number of historically documented productions of The Scottish Play have been notoriously unlucky.
 There are legitimate reasons The Scottish Play has more than its fair share of accidents — much of the play's action taking place at night and outdoors, which increases the chance of somebody tripping over something; there's more sword fighting than the average, which always brings the chance of an accident; and most importantly it's a very cheap play to run (a guaranteed crowd pleaser with no performance rights to buy, does not require too many actors, and needs few props and little scenery) and is therefore often put on when the theater group is in hard times, which is also the time when people are more likely to skip the usual safety measures (the tendency to put on The Scottish Play when facing bankruptcy means that it usually ends up being the last play that a company puts on, further cementing the play's cursed status as a company ender).
 Still, it doesn't hurt to be superstitious.

 - As a play on this trope, "Mmmbeth" is a one-act comedy version of the Scottish Play.
 Early on the weird sisters establish that they should just say "Mmmbeth" for safety's sake.
 The play ends abruptly when one of the witches says the actual name, in the context of "Hey, we can actually say the name now!"